MuhammadAlgshy/wfpsoftwaredeveloper/README.md

 * 5- List Needed Cfii Calcualtion Countries
 * 6- Update Cfii on Dedicated Database

-Ehancement space:
+Ehancements:

-- Refactore tre code to manageme SQL quiries from one function
+- Refactore tre code to manageme SQL quiries from one function.
-- Create Log files
+- Create Log files and functions.
+- Create bash file to make it as service.
+- Answer the two other questions.